-The \\\\\ and the \\\\\ keys can be used to increment or decrement a numeric value while keeping the cursor in the same location.
+The and the keys can be used to increment or decrement a numeric value while keeping the cursor in the same location.

-If the enter frequency that is not within the receiver's range, then "RECORD" will store all data that has been detected and is displayed in the screen.
+If the enter frequency that is not within the receiver a range,

-"Out of range" error will be displayed.
+\Qut of range+ error will be displayed.